West condemns Myanmar coup, China's response more muted

 “China is a friendly neighbour of Myanmar’s.
 We hope that all sides in Myanmar can appropriately handle their differences under the constitution and legal framework and safeguard political and social stability,” he added.

-Reflecting similar views of several Western governments, U.S. Secretary of State Antony Blinken called for the release of Suu Kyi and the others detained by the military.
+Reflecting similar views of several western governments, the U.S. Secretary of State Antony Blinken called for the release of Suu Kyi and the others detained by the military.

 “We call on Burmese military leaders to release all government officials and civil society leaders and respect the will of the people of Burma as expressed in democratic elections on Nov.
-8,” Blinken said in a statement, using another name for Myanmar.
+8,” Blinken said in a statement.

+British Prime Minister Boris Johnson condemned the coup and imprisonment of civilians.

 “We strongly call on the military government to restore democracy as soon as possible,” said a Foreign Ministry statement.